Edward Lu

 Biography

-Clients describe Edward as “knowledgeable in international dispute resolution”, “very dedicated to exploring different options and formulating various strategies for clients”, and “experienced in all types of commercial disputes including real estate, construction and energy” (The Legal 500).
-Edward was featured in The Legal 500’s inaugural Arbitration Powerlist – China in 2023.
-In 2022, The Legal 500 recommended Edward for dispute resolution (for both litigation and arbitration) and CLECSS recognized him as one of the Top 10 Outstanding Young Lawyers in China.
-In 2020, Edward was selected as one of the top 30 lawyers in the LEGALBAND 30 Under 30 China.
+Edward has been recognized as the A-List: Rising Star Lawyer in 2025 by China Business Law Journal and listed in The Legal 500’s inaugural Arbitration Powerlist – China in 2023.
+In 2022, Edward was recommended by The Legal 500 in Dispute Resolution for both Litigation and Arbitration and was recognized as one of the Top 10 Outstanding Young Lawyers in China by CLECSS.
+Edward was also selected as one of the top 30 lawyers in LEGALBAND 30 Under 30 China in 2020.

 Notable Representations